 As summer drew to a close and we slowly started to get ready to start the new school year, I consciously tried to maintain the calm and relaxed feeling that emerged over the summer holidays.

 My current motto is ‘do less in order to do more’.
-I very often try to put too many things in a given amount of hours and can end up rushing from one task/activity/meeting to the other.
+I very often try to put too many things in a given amount of hours and can end up rushing from one task, activity, or meeting to the other.
 This is definitely one of the things that I enjoyed most about the summer – not rushing and not trying to fit too much into a day.
 I know that we all benefit from it.
 I’m happier and less stressed and the kids are happier and feel less pressured.
 What does slowing down mean for you and what would it do for you?

 Shorter Daily To Do Lists